AdamGovier/Vue-3-Fast-Acting-Insulin-Calculator/README.md

 npx cap open ios
 ```

-or alternativelyalternativl, run the app directly from the Command-Line using:
+or alternatively, run the app directly from the Command-Line using:

 ```
 npx cap run ios